AkuraDiary/build-your-own-retrofit/README.md

     RestoranRepo.getRestaurants(
             successCallback = { response ->

-                //Because we can't use LiveData I'm using runOnUiThread to update the UI state based on the response runOnUiThread{
+                // Because we can't use LiveData I'm using runOnUiThread
+                // to update the UI state based on the response runOnUiThread{
                     // update the UI here
                     response?.let {